vimaljosehere/vimaljose.com/content/authors/admin/_index.md

   url: "https://www.dxc.technology/"

 # Short bio (displayed in user profile at end of posts)
-bio: I am a Lead Data Scientist at DXC, pursuing my vision of reimagining Analytics teams to create a data-driven culture and a metric-driven business.
-I focus on converting business problem statements into Analytics and Machine Learning use cases and building them with Python, Cloud and Big Data solutions to improve company baselines, customer experience and business understanding.
+bio: I am a Lead Data Scientist at DXC, pursuing my vision of reimagining Analytics teams to create a data-driven culture and metric-driven businesses.
+I focus on converting business problem statements into Analytics and Machine Learning use cases and then build them with Python, Cloud and Big Data solutions to improve company baselines, customer experience and business understanding.

 interests:
 - Data Science and AI